RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 Below are some sample messages.
 You can copy and publish them directly to your `queries` topic.

-"Can I extend coverage of my healthcare benefits to family members?" → SQL Agent
+"Can I extend coverage of my healthcare benefits to family members?" → mongo Agent
 ```json
 {
   "message_id": "6f0e8192-9a14-49a7-9a22-6fc324d7d4co",